aymanehachcham/kg-PoC/README.md

   weasel run all
 ```

+## Usage

-You also have a playground with juypter notebooks to explore the integrity of the database in the main.ipynb file.
+- You also have a playground with juypter notebooks to explore the integrity of the database in the main.ipynb file.
+- The ``èntry.py`` file contains an entry point to test the ``NaturalLanguageQueryEngine`` that can query the SQL database with natural language queries.